BrownDwarf/gollum/paper/JOSS_gollum/paper.md

 # Summary

 The `gollum` framework provides a user-friendly Application Programming Interface (API) to load, manipulate, and visualize precomputed synthetic stellar spectral models.
 The framework provides a first-of-its-kind interactive dashboard with sliders that instantaneously update the fundamental, extrinsic, and compositional properties of the spectra.  `gollum` currently supports the PHOENIX grid of stellar spectra, and the Sonora-Bobcat grid of substellar brown dwarf and free-floating giant exoplanet spectra.
 Support for other model grids is planned.
-This `specutils`-based Python 3 framework interoperates easily with the astropy ecosystem of tools, including its sibling API for échelle spectra, `muler`.
+This `specutils`-based Python 3.7+ framework interoperates easily with the astropy ecosystem of tools, including its sibling API for échelle spectra, `muler`.

 # Statement of need

 The spectra of stars, brown dwarfs, and planets are amazingly complex and information-rich.
-Centuries of effort in astrophysics have distilled that complexity into the fundamental parameters that control the bulk appearance of stellar and substellar spectra: effective temperature, surface gravity, iron abundance, and sometimes other compositional consituents.
-Synthetic spectral models mimic a star's spectrum given these few properties.
-The computational expense of modeling stars has driven practitioners to precompute the models finely in wavelength coordinates, but coarsely over trios or quartets of these fundamental properties.
-Comparing these coarsely sampled grids of precomputed synthetic spectra to data remains a challenge.
-The spectrum bandwidth, grid size, and grid dimensionality have made it difficult for newcomers to build an intuition for how the spectral appearance depends on the input physics.
+Centuries of effort in astrophysics have distilled that complexity into fundamental parameters that control the bulk appearance of stellar and substellar spectra: effective temperature, surface gravity, iron abundance, and sometimes other compositional consituents.
+Synthetic spectral models are able to mimic a star's spectrum given only these few properties.
+The computational expense of modeling stars has driven practitioners to precompute the models finely in wavelength coordinates, but coarsely over tuples of the aforementioned fundamental properties.
+Comparing these coarsely-sampled grids of synthetic spectra to genuine data remains a challenge; the spectrum bandwidth, grid size, and grid dimensionality have made the relation between spectral appearance and their input physics rather unintuitive for newcomers.

 `gollum` resolves these challenges.
-Beyond merely accessing the voluminous grid data, `gollum` provides intuition in the form of interactive visualization.
-One of `gollum`'s key features is its ability to visualize these grid data via a dashboard powered by `bokeh` [@bokeh2018].
+Beyond merely accessing the voluminous grid data, `gollum` provides intuitive, interactive visualization: one of its flagship features is its ability to generate `bokeh`-powered dashboards that elevate spectral visualization and analysis to new heights [@bokeh2018].